 Click “Add domain” in your Shopify dashboard.

-You’ll have 1 or 4 options here.
+You’ll have a few options here.

 - You can keep the current “myshopify domain” given to you.
 Ex. jungle-scout-store.myshopify.com.
 This is not recommended, as it looks less professional than a domain without “myshopify” included.